Skip to main content

 Encryption anchor link

 How safe is the VPN encryption ?
 If a VPN is using broken encryption—such as Point-to-Point Tunneling Protocol (PPTP)—any data flowing through it can be easily decrypted and viewed by your ISP or country.
-Check to see if the VPNs use one of two different protocols, OpenVPN and WireGuard, which have become standard.
-Though, OpenVPN use seems to be on the decline in recent years, and some VPN providers may use their own implementations of Wireguard.
+Check to see if the VPNs use one of two different protocols, OpenVPN and WireGuard, which have become common.
+OpenVPN is still in heavy enterprise use for its flexibility and VPN providers may use their own implementations of Wireguard.
 If you’re using a work VPN, contact your IT department and inquire about the security of the connection.

 EFF cannot vouch for any VPN or ratings.
 Some VPNs with exemplary privacy policies could be run by devious people.
 Do not use a VPN that you do not trust.